-The team is running a number of technology solutions and software that need to be integrated, configured and mapped so that they work together, almost every single day.
+Marketing operations typically runs a number of technology solutions and software that need to be integrated, configured and mapped so that they work together almost every single day.

 If your company is small, and your marketing and sales departments are equally small, you might not need to assign this role to a specific person.
 Different individuals on your small team might perform specific marketing operations functions, or you might outsource those functions to an agency.

-Regardless of size, marketing operations is almost always going to make sense when you have a more complex and more sophisticated marketing strategy with more moving parts.
+Regardless of size, marketing operations almost always makes sense when you have a more complex and more sophisticated marketing tactics with more moving parts.

-If even one of these sounds like you, adding a marketing operations role to your marketing team, regardless of the size of your company, is going to add value and save wasted time and money, and provide a dramatic lift in improved results.
+If even one of these sounds like you, adding a marketing operations role or working with an agency who provides marketing operation services is going to add value, save time, and provide a dramatic lift in improved results.

 I've outlined what marketing operations is and provided indications of whether your company could benefit from adding a marketing operations resource to your team.
 But when it comes to day-to-day business in the marketing department – what exactly would a marketing operations person do?

-The marketing operations staffer might be the only one in the organization who has cross-functional insight into what each of the tactical teams is doing and how they connect.
+The marketing operations team member or agency might be the only one who has cross-functional insight into what each of the tactical teams is doing and how they connect.
 Email marketing, web, search, social, paid media, events – in some companies, these are separate teams and there is no connection between them.

 Marketing operations can be responsible and accountable to make sure execution is orchestrated and seamless across a variety of channels.

-You can source, interview and hire your own internal MOPS (Marketing and OPerationS) person to fill this role, or you can work with an agency to provide MOPS support to your company.
-A number of agencies provide marketing operations services; Square 2 is not the only one.
+You can source, interview and hire your own internal MOPS (Marketing OperationS) person to fill this role, or you can work with an agency to provide MOPS support to your company.
+A number of agencies including Square 2 provide marketing operations services.

 Overall, marketing operations is becoming a major trend.
 You should consider it if you’re expecting your investment in marketing to pay off with new leads, new sales opportunities and new customers.
 Whether your company is big or small, if you have complex execution, you should consider adding a MOPS person to your team.